mpalummo/DFT-2D/C-BULK/vc-relax/PBE+vdW/README.md

 You can run it to see the atoms will not move now! mpirun pw.x < c_bulkAB.relax.in > c_bulkAB.relax.out

-If you wish you can repeat similar calculations for PBE and LDA
+If you wish you can repeat similar calculations for PBE and LDA and analyze the results and understand the differences in the atomic sstructure and why it behave differently